Global Timber Trade - Information

 Contact Global Timber

 This website provides information (charts and commentary) about international trade in timber products.
-Its focus is on tropical timber, particularly that originating in Africa and East Asia, also that which is probably illegal.
+Its focus is on tropical timber, particularly that originating in Africa and East Asia.

-Trade can have a positive and negative impact on illegal logging and sustainable forest management.
+Trade can have a positive and negative impact on illegal logging and sustainable forest management "SFM".
 This website indicates which trade flows are likely to have most leverage on (forest) governance.

-The unassailable(?) sovereign right of heads of state to corrupt the instruments of government (including the judiciary), over-rule the law, and liquidate their national assets in a manner contrary to the national interest (at times at the behest of "development" agencies) is a major handicap.
-Re-establishing land and other rights for forest people is probably a pre-condition for long term forest stewardship - urgently required not least because commercially viable forest is being lost so fast.
-Forest cover statistics are a misleading proxy of forest value.
+The unassailable(?) sovereign right of heads of state to corrupt the instruments of government (including the judiciary) and liquidate their national assets in a manner contrary to the national interest (at times at the behest of "development" agencies) is a major handicap.
+Taxpayers in creditor/donor countries have yet to highlight their distaste for bailing out producer countries whose leaders demonstrably care little about generating finance for long term development from the national resources which, given their titles, they should husband.
+Re-establishing land and other rights for forest people is probably a pre-condition for long term forest stewardhsip.

 Copyright globaltimber.org.uk